sjdemonico/ProjectProposal/README.md

     * Contains a loop that iterates (no `while(false)` loops)
     * Is a significant part of your overall program
 4. Iterates over the list from #1.
 This can be done in your method for #3.
+    * Alternatively, you can randomly select items from the list

 ### Advanced Requirements